Equilibria in Kuramoto oscillator networks: An algebraic approach: Introduction

 An important question in this context is the possibility of finding equilibrium points given a specific network of Kuramoto oscillators \cite{lu2020synchronization,taylor2012there,townsend2020dense,yoneda2021lower}.
 Many authors have explored the role of the connection architecture in the existence and stability of equilibrium points, which affects the process of transition to a global phase-synchronized state.
 Interestingly, Townsend \textit{et al.} have recently shown, somewhat counter-intuitively, some examples where the stability of the synchronized state depends most strongly not on the density of connections in the network, but on the specific pattern of connections, highlighting the importance of a particular network's structure on Kuramoto dynamics \cite{townsend2020dense}.
 Even though these results represent a great advance in the understanding of the collective behavior, they reach an inherent difficulty:~the Kuramoto model is originally described by a nonlinear equation, which imposes a limitation to the analytical treatment, where methods of linearization and approximations are usually necessary.

-In recent work \cite{muller2021algebraic}, a novel analytical approach to Kuramoto oscillators has been introduced, which results in an explicitly solvable complex-valued equation that captures the dynamics of the original, nonlinear Kuramoto model.
-This allows the analytical study of the transient behavior for any individual realization, i.e.~the exact state of the system can be obtained at each time step and for any particular initial condition.
-While the original Kuramoto model is defined in terms of real numbers, the analytical one is defined in terms of complex numbers, where the argument corresponds to solution of the original Kuramoto model.
+In recent work \cite{muller2021algebraic}, a novel analytical approach to Kuramoto oscillators has been introduced -- the complex-valued model -- which results in an explicitly solvable complex-valued equation that captures the dynamics of the original, nonlinear Kuramoto model.
+Specifically, using the explicit expression for the complex-valued model and an iterative, operator-based approach, we showed in \cite{budzinski2022geometry} that (1) the trajectories of the two systems (the original, nonlinear Kuramoto model and the complex-valued system) can match precisely for long times and (2) this approach can thus provide a unified, geometrical insight into the transient behavior of the networks.
+While the original Kuramoto model is defined in terms of real numbers, the complex-valued one is defined in terms of complex numbers, where the argument corresponds to solution of the original Kuramoto model.